Introduction to Community Care

 Guidance sets out that the cost test is not whether a cheaper option is available but what a trust would normally pay to meet a person's needs by the provision of residential care.

 Third party top-ups should only be happening where the third party has agreed to pay the additional amount in order that the person entering care can enter a particular home which is more expensive than the trust considers reasonable.
+Trusts should also ensure that the third party is in a financial position to continue to pay the third party top up whilst the resident remains in the residential/nursing home

 If the trust has placed an unreasonable restriction on the amount which it considered reasonable, or if the person’s needs can only be met by being placed in a particular home, a request for a third party top-up payment may be improper and may be open to legal challenge.
 In these circumstances, legal advice should be sought as soon as possible.
 The Law Centre’s Community Care Legal Advice Service can advise in such cases.